bamidev/browser-window/docs/GETTING-STARTED.md

 The easiest and quickest way to set up CEF is to get the binary distribution.
 Building the source code is very, very time and resource consuming.
-You can get the latest prebuilt binaries [here](http://opensource.spotify.com/cefbuilds/index.html#windows64).
+You can get the latest prebuilt binaries [here](http://opensource.spotify.com/cefbuilds/index.html).
 The minimal version will be fine.
-You can also get the 32-bit binaries if you really want.

 Once downloaded, you will need to extract it somewhere.
-These .tar.bz files are not readable by Windows itself.
-Good-old [WinRAR](https://www.rarlab.com/download.htm) should do the trick.

 ### Compilation